Skip to content

 Configuration Examples

-V3 uses a file-based directory structure (.ai-rulez/) instead of a single YAML file.
-These examples show how to organize your configuration across multiple markdown and YAML files.
+V4 uses a file-based directory structure (.ai-rulez/) with TOML configuration.
+These examples show how to organize your configuration across multiple markdown files and a config.toml file.

 1. Minimal Configuration (Single Team)

-The simplest V3 setup for a single team with basic rules.
+The simplest setup for a single team with basic rules.

 .ai-rulez/rules/code-quality.md: